Self Help Training Resources

-Members of staff at the University can use the Training Portal to have full access to the online training materials published by LinkedIn Learning as well as University-specific materials.
-There are links to LinkedIn Learning courses curated by Information Services and Staff Development and guidance on accessing the LinkedIn Learning website.
+Members of staff, with E-codes, can use the Training Portal to have full access to the online training materials published by LinkedIn Learning as well as University-specific materials.
+There are links to LinkedIn Learning courses curated by Digital Services and Staff Development and guidance on accessing the LinkedIn Learning website.

 How to obtain help